Sparven704/Sparven704/README.md

-I've always been interested in computers since I was a kid and eversince I've had the option I've aimed my studies towards software development.
-And always explored the area on my free time.
+I've always been interested in computers since I was a kid and eversince I've had the option I've aimed my studies towards software development, and always explored the area on my free time.